AsoboStudio/glTF-Blender-IO-MSFS/README.md

 ![After](misc/AfterMigration.png)

-All the settings from the legacy node structure tothe ASOBO exporter shader node structure, but you can see in the pictures the ASOBO node structure is more complete and there are a lot more nodes.
-Sometimes developers have made changes to the legacy bsdf node and not reflected those changes in the panel data.
-A lot of the variables that are migrated come from the legacy panel data, so there are situations where your material will not look correct.
-At this time you need to compare your legacy blend file to the new file, so open your legacy blend file in another blender program and compare the MSFS Material panel values.
-Adjust acordingly.
+All the settings from the legacy node structure are copied to the ASOBO exporter shader node structure.
+The pictures show the ASOBO node structure is more complex and there are a lot more nodes.
+Sometimes some model developers have made changes to the legacy bsdf node that are not reflected in the MSFS Material Params panel data.
+The variables that are migrated come from the legacy panel data, so there may be situations where your material will not look correct.
+You will need to compare your legacy blend file materials to the new blend file Materials.
+Open your legacy blend file in another blender program and compare the MSFS Material Params panel values.
+Adjust the parameters acordingly.

-Each MSFS material will need to be migrated, but any mesh nodes associated to that material will be migrated, so you only have to worry about one material, not all the mesh nodes.
+Each MSFS material will need to be migrated, but any mesh/nodes associated to that material will be also have it's MSFS Material Params migrated.

-You may also notice that some material panel parameters show data but cannot be adjusted, this is in keeping with the ASOBO 3DS Max exporter.
+You may also notice that some MSFS Material Parameters show data but cannot be adjusted.
+This is in keeping with the ASOBO 3DS Max exporter material parameters.
 Raise an issue if this is not to your requirements.

 WARNING
 =======